APA 7th referencing

 In-text example - Non-Indigenous authored - Unknown individual or language group

-The Yugul Mangi Rangers suggest that burning is guided by the “old people” (Indigenous ancestors) and typically occurs directly after the rain.
-Knowledge is communicated orally and learned through experience (Indigenous knowledge, as cited by McKemey et al., 2020, p.
+The Yugul Mangi Rangers suggest that burning is guided by “the old people” (Indigenous ancestors) and typically occurs directly after the rain.
+Knowledge is communicated orally and learned through experience (Indigenous Knowledge, as cited by McKemey et al., 2020, p.
 1000).

-e.g. (I. Cumming, Whadjuk Noongar, personal communication, July 1, 2021).
+(I. Cumming, Whadjuk Noongar, personal communication, July 1, 2021).

 Personal communication